 Oct 2015: KMA is not ready to put those data on the GTS yet due to the data quality validation.

 Update Oct 2015: action is about in-situ measurement.
 Should be raised with the WMO ET-SBO.
 Remains open.

-NA-4.10 GB-GPS - NWS to investigate new data feed and provide access information to the group (Ground-based GPS total column water vapour and Zenith Total Delay (ZTD) over N. America).

-ACTION: NWS

-STATUS: OPEN (Oct 2015)
+Update (May 2017):

+STATUS (May 2017): still open

 NA-4.11 Snow Depth (in-situ) - NOAA-NWS to investigate the possibility of distributing snow depth data in near real time from surface sites (Snow depth sensor data; non-synop).
 ECMWF is prepared to assist in providing justification.